How to grow cucumbers in a greenhouse: tips & advantages

 Benefits of growing cucumbers in a greenhouse

-With our variable summers, many gardeners choose to grow their cucumber and tomatoes (Solanum lycopersicum) in a greenhouse.
+With our variable summers, many gardeners choose to grow their cucumbers and tomatoes (Solanum lycopersicum) in a greenhouse.
 Providing protection from the elements, especially at night, a greenhouse can either be warmed by just the sun or with a supplementary heat source as well.
-Even an unheated greenhouse can provide precious warmth early on in the season, meaning that cucumber plants can get a 2 to 3 week head-start over those planted outside.
+Even an unheated greenhouse can provide precious warmth early on in the season, meaning that cucumber plants can get a 2 to 3 weeks head-start over those planted outside.
 With additional heating or when using a hotbed, a heated greenhouse can mean cucumbers can be planted even earlier in April, giving months of growing time ahead.
-However, greenhouses do not just provide the opportunity for earlier plantings but can extend the season into October as the temperatures begin to dip outside.
+However, greenhouses do not just provide the opportunity for earlier plantings but can also extend the season into October as the temperatures begin to dip outside.

 When grown in a greenhouse or polytunnel, cucumbers are protected from wet weather, which when prolonged, can lead to fungal diseases occurring.
 However, other cucumber diseases can still be a problem and preventative measures may need to be taken.
-Pests can also be an issue when growing undercover, especially aphids (Aphidoidea) which can transmit disease, but can be dealt with by introducing predatory ladybirds (Coccinella septempunctata) and lacewing larvae (Chrysoperla carnea).
+Pests can also be an issue when growing undercover, especially aphids (Aphidoidea), which can transmit diseases, but can be dealt with by introducing predatory ladybirds (Coccinella septempunctata) and lacewing larvae (Chrysoperla carnea).

 Benefits at a glance: